 Leatt Fullface Helmet DBX 4.0 – Conclusion

-The Leatt DBX 4.0 impresses with a variety of features, is very comfortable, super safe thanks to the 360° Turbine System, and above all extremely well ventilated.
+The Leatt DBX 4.0 impresses with a variety of features, is very comfortable, super safe thanks to the 360° Turbine System, and above all, extremely well-ventilated.
 The low weight contributes to the fact that it can be worn effortlessly even on enduro tours.
 With the magnetic closure, the helmet can be removed single-handedly within seconds, and a large goggle fits easily into the large field of view.
-With all these positive features, you quickly forget that you cannot adjust the visor in height.
-Also, the price of 249 euros RRP is not excessive in this case.
+With all these positive attributes, you quickly forget that the visor cannot be adjusted in height.
+Also, the price of 249 euros RRP is not exaggerated in this case.
 We can recommend the helmet without reservation!

 MTB Helmets | Fullface Helmets | Leatt Brand Shop

-MTB shoes and other helmets tested in the Bike Blog:
+MTB Shoes and more Helmets in the Test on the Bike Blog: